Nadine Benn

 Training, qualifications & experience

-With almost 30 years of experience in the helping professions as an NHS Midwife, a Business Psychologist, and Coach/Mentor including for the Prince's Trust, I feel I have seen life from many angles and can deeply empathise with the struggles individuals can face.
-Whilst I have a special interest in trauma/(C)PTSD, anxiety, pregnancy-related difficulties, and neurodivergence, I also have extensive experience working with clients who seek my help for a range of other problems.
-These include but are not limited to depression, loss or bereavement, lack of self-esteem, relationship difficulties, life transitions, anger management, and BPD.
+With almost 30 years of experience in the helping professions as a therapist, EMDR practitioner, NHS Midwife, a Business Psychologist, and Coach/Mentor (including for the Prince's Trust), I feel I have seen life from many angles and can deeply empathise with the struggles and distress individuals can face.
+Whilst I have a special interest in trauma/(C)PTSD, anxiety, life transitions, and pregnancy-related difficulties, I also have extensive experience working with clients who seek my help for a range of other problems.
+These include but are not limited to depression, loss or bereavement, lack of self-esteem, relationship difficulties, brain injuries, ADHD, anger management, and BPD.
+If you would like to know whether or not I can support you with your particular concerns, please send me an email.

 Qualifications: